 Roadmap to Resilient, Ultra-Low Energy Built Environment with Deep Integration of Renewables in 2050

-We are pleased to inform you that the Canadian Academy of Engineering Resilient Built Environment Roadmap is officially launched with the following communique on the CAE website.
+The Canadian Academy of Engineering Resilient Built Environment Roadmap is officially launched with the following communique on the CAE website.
 This project is co-chaired by Andreas Athienitis and Andrew Pape-Salmon.
 Our Centre for Zero Energy Building Studies (CZEBS) co-organized with CAE at Concordia the planning workshop for the Roadmap on March 22, 2019.
 EN: Download PDF.
 FR: Download PDF.

 Drs.
 Luis Candanedo and Liam O'Brien received their first-places Best Paper Awards of Energy and Buildings: http://www.concordia.ca/research/zero-energy-building/research/publications.html